Pelicans vs. Mavericks Prediction & Picks - November 14

 Pelicans Performance Insights

-- At 22.9 assists per game, the Pelicans are fifth-worst in the NBA.

-- With 14.2 turnovers committed per game and 12.6 turnovers forced, New Orleans is 16th and 25th in the league, respectively.

-- With 11.4 made 3-pointers per game and shooting 34.8% from downtown, the Pelicans are 20th and 22nd in the NBA, respectively, in those categories.
+- This season the Pelicans are fifth-worst in the NBA in assists at 22.9 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.